“What do you mean, fake identity theft?”

 73.8% of financial losses from identity theft came from defrauding synthetic identities.

 As of 2014, the total financial losses per year from synthetic identity fraud were over $1 billion.
 (CBC)

 Many are unaware of the potential damages that can come from this type of identity crime.
 It’s one of the most deliberating types of identity theft attacks to fix.
 That’s because the victim often spends many years without fraudulent activities on their report before it’s noticed.

-As a potential victim, and that means anyone and EVERYONE, it’s your job to take the steps to keep yourself safe.
+As a potential victim, and that means anyone and EVERYONE, it’s your job to take steps to keep yourself safe.
 There are no guarantees that you can do so, but protecting your Social Security Number is a good start.
-You can also find a lot of helpful tips to prevent identity theft in general, in our post entitled: 100 Best Ways to Prevent Identity Theft.
+You can also find many helpful tips to prevent identity theft in general in our post entitled: 100 ways to prevent identity theft.